 HOW MUCH CAN YOU AFFORD TO SPEND ON A HOME

 Knowing your financial limitations, debt ceiling, and overall fiscal status before looking for a home is key to not becoming house poor when you start looking for a property and eventually find your dream home.
-The first step is to find a reputable lender to get a pre-approval letter so you have a good idea what you can and are willing to spend on a home.
-From there it can get a bit confusing for buyers.
+The first step is to find a reputable lender to get a pre-approval letter so you have a good idea of what you can and are willing to spend on a home.
+From there, it can get a bit confusing for buyers.

-To the rescue came Kevin Vitali who did a superb job in this article of explaining front and back end ratios, what they mean, and the variables that have an effect on how much home you can afford.
+To the rescue came Kevin Vitali, who did a superb job in this article of explaining front and back end ratios, what they mean, and the variables that have an effect on how much home you can afford.
 It is important to not only understand what goes into your ability to qualify for a home loan but also what you are responsible for, as well as an understanding of your personal finances to ensure the house you find is at a price you are comfortable with.

 In summary, I hope you find these articles both informative and useful.
 With a variety of content to assist buyers, sellers, and other real estate professionals, there are topics in this Google Plus compilation that are sure to catch your attention and pique your curiosity.